amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

     return datetime.strptime(ship_service1[date_key], date_format) - datetime.strptime(ship_service2[date_key], date_format)
 ```

-#### Step-by-step:
-1. **Retrieve Shipment Settings:** The preferred shipment settings are retrieved from an environment variable.
-2. **Filter shipment services:** The setting is used as criteria to filter the shipment offers collection.
-3. **Return preferred shipment:** The shipment service remaining is returned.

 ### 5 - Create a shipment

 After deciding on the preferred shipping service, it is now possible to create the order shipment and store the shipment id for the order in the database.

+#### Step-by-step:
+1. **Prepare the Create Shipment Request:** The CreateShipment request is created.
+2. **Initialize API Client:** The MFN API is initialized using the Refresh Token and the Region.
+3. **Call the CreateShipment operation** The createShipment operation is called using the request prepared.
+4. **Store to Shipment ID:** The shipmentId part of the response payload is stored along the order handled.
+5. **Return the label:** The label part of the response payload is returned.

 **Java**